timotejroiko/tz-repack/README.md

 * IANA: the original source files maintained by [iana.org](https://iana.org/time-zones)
 * GTZ: alternative source files maintained by [JodaOrg](https://github.com/JodaOrg/global-tz) that aim to restore historical timezones that were lost with the recent IANA changes

-Additionally, a daily Github Actions workflow is active in this repo and will automatically repack the next tzdata versions whenever they becomes available.
+Additionally, a daily Github Actions workflow is active in this repo and will automatically repack the next tzdata versions whenever they become available.

 ## Format